 Measuring or categorizing a threat is problematic because there is no absolute reference that can be used in assigning a quantitative score.
 Two fundamental aspects of threats, however, are germane to this Index: the threatening entity’s desire or intent to achieve its objective and its physical ability to do so.
 Physical ability is the easier of the two to assess; intent is quite difficult.
 A useful surrogate for intent is observed behavior, because this is where intent becomes manifest through action.
 Thus, a provocative, belligerent pattern of behavior that seriously threatens U.S. vital interests would be very worrisome.
-Similarly, a comprehensive ability to accomplish objectives even in the face of U.S. military power would be of serious concern to U.S. policymakers, while weak or very limited abilities would lessen U.S. concern even if an entity behaved provocatively vis-à-vis U.S. interests.
+Similarly, a comprehensive ability to accomplish objectives even in the face of U.S. military power would be of serious concern to U.S. policymakers, and weak or very limited abilities would lessen U.S. concern even if an entity behaved provocatively vis-à-vis U.S. interests.
 It is the combination of the two—behavior and capability—that informs our final score for each assessed actor.

 Each categorization used in the Index conveys a word picture of how troubling a threat’s behavior and set of capabilities have been during the assessed year.
 The five ascending categories for observed behavior are: